mustafa-saleh/web-api-base/README.md

   - JWT_EXPIRES_IN: Time for token to expire, refer to package docs for valid values
   - COOKIE_EXPIRES: Time for cookie to expire in days
 - Enjoy 💖

+## ToDo 📝

+- Caching
+- Testing

+Finally, please feel free to make a contribution or a suggestion.